Breast cancer survivors

 This data suggests that extending aromatase inhibitor therapy to 10 years instead of stopping it at 5 may improve patient outcomes.
 Women who were on aromatase inhibitor therapy for 10 years did not have recurrences or develop new cancers in the other breast, although the difference between the 5-year and 10-year groups was relatively low.
+Women on 10 years of aromatase inhibitors experienced more side effects related to bone density and fractures.
 Women should have a risk/benefit conversation with their healthcare providers to discuss if extending aromatase inhibitor therapy is right for them.
 Patients also need to consider the side effects of aromatase inhibitors and the cost of the drug.

 Clinical Oncology News